awsdocs/amazon-eks-user-guide/doc_source/update-managed-node-group.md

 1. On the **Update Node Group version** page, select:
    + **Update Node Group version** – This option is unavailable if you deployed a custom AMI or your Amazon EKS optimized AMI is currently on the latest version for your cluster\.
    + **Launch template version** – This option is unavailable if the node group is deployed without a custom launch template\.
 You can only update the launch template version for a node group that has been deployed with a custom launch template\.
 Select the version that you want to update the node group to\.
 If your node group is configured with a custom AMI, then the version that you select must also specify an AMI\.
-When you upgrade to a newer version of your launch template, all of your nodes are recycled to match the new configuration of the launch template version specified\.
+When you upgrade to a newer version of your launch template, every node is recycled to match the new configuration of the launch template version specified\.

 1. For **Update strategy**, select one of the following options and then choose **Update**\.
    + **Rolling update** – This option respects the pod disruption budgets for your cluster\.
 Updates fail if there's a pod disruption budget issue that causes Amazon EKS to be unable to gracefully drain the pods that are running on this node group\.